aosabook/500lines/sampler/README.md

 The multinomial distribution is used when you have several possible outcomes, and you want to characterize the probability of each of those outcomes occurring.
-The classic example used to describe the multinomial distribution is the *ball and urn* example.
+The classic example used to explain the multinomial distribution is the *ball and urn*.
 The idea is that you have an urn with different colored balls in it (for example, 30% red, 20% blue, and 50% green).
 You pull out a ball, record its color, put it back in the urn, and then repeat this multiple times.
 In